builtview/support-docs/docs/mobile-help/3inviting-users.md

 ---
-title: Inviting Users to Teams - Mobile
+title: Inviting Users to Teams
 ---

 Invite people to your team and start building a comprehensive photo record.